 Pilar cysts tend to form in areas of high hair concentrations so about 90% of them form on the scalp.
 The other 10% tend to form in various areas of the body and rarely on the breast.
 Essentially a pilar or trichilemmal cyst, forms when there are large amounts of keratin in the ‘root sheath’ area of a hair follicle within a short time span.

 Pilar cysts are smooth and movable.
 Often a woman will find a breast lump on self examination and bring it to the attention of her family physician.
 Generally speaking, pilar cysts have no symptoms.
 But, they can become infected in which case they can become red, swollen and painful.
 Pilar cysts are non-cancerous (benign).

 There are exceedingly rare reports of pilar cysts which become cancerous, but if a woman brings a lump to the attention of breast cancer screening physicians and finds out it is a pilar cyst, this is good news.
 It is not breast cancer.

 Pilar cysts on the breast often occur in multiples

-No one knows exactly what causes a pilar cyst, but it has been suggested that they form due to the ‘budding‘ from the external root sheath (the trichilemmal).
-Pilar cysts are believed to be ‘genetically pre-determined‘, as they tend to run in families.
+No one knows exactly what causes a pilar cyst, but it may be that they form due to the ‘budding’ from the external root sheath (the trichilemmal).
+Pilar cysts are believed to be ‘genetically pre-determined’ as they tend to run in families.

 Pilar Tumors (on the breast)

 Very rarely, pilar cysts may show rapid (proliferative) cell growth and become more solid.
-These are called ‘pilar tumors‘.
-They are non-cancerous, but they can grow aggressively and become so large that they have to be surgically removed.
+At this point medics would call the lesions ‘pilar tumors’.
+They are non-cancerous, but they can grow aggressively and become so large that surgical removal is necessary.